alex-176/cpp_lib_updates/README.md

 };
 void f(S const & s);
 ```
-One day you decide to change the structure `S` by adding another member.
-Tests of the library work but tests of other previously built binaries that use f start crashing.
+One day, you change the structure `S` by adding another member.
+Tests of the library work but tests of other previously built binaries that use `f` start crashing.
 Why?
-You just broke binary interface of your library and all the modules that use the library must be recompiled.
+You just broke the binary interface of your library and all the modules that use the library must be recompiled.
 But what if you have to provide backward binary compatibility?
-In this case this article can help.
+In this case, this article can help.

 ## Microservices - short intro
 Let's review a simple microservices CICD flow for 2 modules (A and B).
 Assume ModuleA is independent and ModuleB depends on ModuleA.
-We want our CI to be fast so we run in CI only corresponding module tests.
+We want our CI to be fast, so we run only tests of the corresponding module in CI.
 CD runs tests of dependent modules.
 Assume all the modules use C++.

 [![CICD flow example for microservices](microservices_cicd.png 'CICD flow example for microservices')]()